lukeephilips/blank-and-chill/README.md

 #### _StreamSearch allows users to find where their favorite movies are streaming, as well as information about TV Shows, Actors, Directors, and Writers.
 It has a powerful search feature, as well as incorporating user authentication.
 Once logged in, a user may save movies and shows as 'favorites' to be viewed later._

+#### Note: Guidebox no longer provides public API keys.
+Because of this, much of the core functionality of SearchSearch is now wired off - in particular the ability to search by source.
+The site is still fully useable as a way to browse movies/ shows and actors.

 ## Setup/Installation Requirements

 _View at: [blank-and-chill.firebaseapp.com/](blank-and-chill.firebaseapp.com/)_